Centurion Thames Path 100

 Event overview

-The Thames Path 100® is a marked point-to-point trail race of 100 mi (161 km) held on 2 May 2026.
-The route follows the Thames Path from Richmond in London to the centre of Oxford, finishing on the grounds of Oxford University.
-Total climb is listed as 1900 ft (560 m).
-The course is described as largely flat, with about 25% paved path and 75% trail, and a listed field size of 300 starters.
-The overall time limit for the race is 30 hours.
+The Thames Path 100® is a 100 mile (161 km) marked point-to-point trail race on 2 May 2026.
+The route runs along the Thames from Richmond in London to the centre of Oxford, finishing on the grounds of Oxford University.
+Total climb is given as 1900 ft (560 m).
+The course is described as mainly groomed paths, trails and paved pathway, with terrain split approximately 75% trail and 25% paved.
+The event is held under an official UKA permit through the Trail Running Association.

 Race information